funkjedi/acf-qtranslate/readme.txt

 * qTranslate File (upload a file, api returns the url)

 = qTranslate-X =
-If using qTranslate-X the standard Text, Text Area and WYSIWYG field types all automatically support translation out of the box.
+If using qTranslate-X the standard Text, Text Area and WYSIWYG field types can be enabled for translation.

 = Bug Submission =
 https://github.com/funkjedi/acf-qtranslate/issues/